Regulation of Charitable Gift Annuities

 Other Required Disclosures

-Marketing materials must include a disclaimer stating that no legal advice is provided and individuals should seek the advice of their own legal counsel.
+Marketing materials must include the above disclosure language, as well as a disclaimer stating that no legal advice is provided and individuals should seek the advice of their own legal counsel.

 The required Reserve Fund is to hold reserves only for an organization's California annuities, is to be segregated from other assets of the organization and is to be held in trust (in a separate "CA CGAs only" Trust Account).
 The segregated fund must maintain a balance at least equal to the reserves present value of annuity liabilities and must be calculated using California’s proscribed mortality table and rate of interest.
 In determining the reserves amount, a deduction is permitted for any portion of the gift annuities properly reinsured.
 However, any gift annuity agreements so reinsured require the charity to file a copy of the reinsurance contract and execute a written agreement with the annuitant that if the charity is unable to make annuity payments, the re-insurer will directly pay the annuitant.